ibm-cloud-docs/account/iam-service-roles.md

 | Operator | As an operator, you can manage and operate backup polices and plans. |
 | Viewer | As a viewer, you can retrieve backup polices and plans but you can't modify them. |
 {: row-headers}
-{: caption="Platform roles - Regional Backup as a Service for VPC" caption-side="top"}
+{: caption="Table 80.
+Platform roles - Regional Backup as a Service for VPC" caption-side="top"}
 {: tab-title="Platform roles"}
 {: tab-group="is.backup-policy"}
 {: class="simple-tab-table"}